mlabs-haskell/plutus-simple-model/README.md

 #### Withdrawals of the rewards

 When staking credential has some rewards we can withdraw it and send to some address.
-To do it we need to spend all rewards so we need to provide exact amount that is stored in the rewards of the staking credential at the time of TX confirmation.
+To do it we need to spend all rewards, so we need to provide exact amount that is stored in the rewards of the staking credential at the time of TX confirmation.